Getting Started FAQs

 Absolutely!
 A healthy lifestyle and environmental changes affect and influence how your genes express (how they turn on and off).
 These changes can reduce disease risk if you are genetically predisposed.
 Everyone knows that they should eat healthy meals, be active, keep stress levels low, and avoid smoking for disease prevention.
-But there is more to the living healthy puzzle.
+But there is more to the healthy living puzzle.
 We include a section called Lifehacks in each of our articles.
-These ‘hacks’ include evidence-based solutions to apply, based on your genes.
+These ‘hacks’ include practical, evidence-based solutions based on your genes.
 By including current health and genetics research, you can fine-tune your supplements or lifestyle changes to improve your quality of life.

 Privacy and Ethics on Genetic Lifehacks